Substance-Abuse Benefits under Affordable Care Act

 Also, 79% of heavy alcohol users have jobs, and 7% of them say they’ve had drinks while on duty.

-Drug use and abuse has been on the rise — both illegal drugs and prescription painkiller abuse, the latter of which led a more than a 500% increase in people seeking treatment for addiction to doctor-prescribed opioids between 2007 and 2017.
+Drug use and abuse have been on the rise — both illegal drugs and prescription painkiller abuse, the latter of which led a more than a 500% increase in people seeking treatment for addiction to doctor-prescribed opioids between 2007 and 2017.

 As an employer, the costs are great if you have someone on staff who has a substance-abuse problem.
 It behooves you to ensure that the group health plan you offer your workers is comprehensive amid this growing problem.